hazlorlabs/testnet/README.md

 Download Genesis file when the time is right.
 Put it in your `/home/user/.hazlor` folder.

-Create a systemd file for your Alien service:
+Create a systemd file for your Hazlord service:

 ```sh
 sudo vi /etc/systemd/system/hazlor.service